gbdev/pandocs/src/SGB_Command_Border.md

 ## SGB Command $18 — OBJ_TRN

 Used to start transferring object attributes to SNES object attribute memory (OAM).
-Unlike all other functions with the ending \_TRN, this function does not use the usual one-time 4 KiB VRAM transfer method.
+Unlike all other functions with names ending in "\_TRN", this function does not use the usual one-time 4 KiB VRAM transfer method.
 Instead, when enabled (below execute bit set to 1), data is continuously (each frame) read out from the lower character line of the Game Boy screen.
 To suppress garbage on the